 The last type of common traumatic brain injury is when the brain is penetrated by a sharp object that forces bone, hair, skin, and fragments into the brain, a penetration TBI has taken place.
 This devastating brain injury can occur in a car accident when debris flies through the car.
 Some penetration injuries are described as “through-and-through” injuries wherein the object enters the skull, goes through the brain, and exits on the other side of the skull, causing not only the penetration injury but also the rupturing of brain tissue.
 Firearms are the largest cause of death from a traumatic brain injury, according to the CDC.

 Common Traumatic Brain Injuries can be life-altering, affecting a person’s ability to work or function normally, which impacts the ability to earn money, maintain a relationship, and live happily.
 If you or someone you love has suffered a TBI because of a car accident, sports injury, or otherwise, visit an experienced and expert traumatic brain injury attorney.
-Contact Michigan traumatic brain injury attorney David Christensen today.
+Contact a traumatic brain injury lawyer in Michigan David Christensen today.